Category Visionaries

 www.GlobalTalent.co

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Jennifer Dulski, CEO & Founder of Rising Team, a team performance platform that has raised $11 Million in funding.
+In today's episode, we're speaking with Dan Rua, CEO of Admiral, a visitor relationship management platform that has raised $28 Million in funding.

 Here are the most interesting points from our conversation: